amonks/baton/README.md

 On other browsers/OSes, you can use the [WebMIDI API Polyfill](https://github.com/cwilso/WebMIDIAPIShim), which in turn requires the [Jazz-Soft Jazz Plugin](http://jazz-soft.net/).

+### Caveat

+In my experience, I need to relaunch Chrome every time I plug in a new MIDI source or (or open a DAW, or whatever) before it's recognized.

 ## Examples